Let’s talk about the two important areas of your business: top line sales and salon client retention strategies.

 Of course, you have to attract new guests to keep your business successful, but that should not be your only focus.

 It takes more money, time, and energy to attract new guests than it does to keep current ones.
 Then, once you have them, new client retention is historically an area where most hair and beauty salons struggle.

 The secret to success is in that middle zone — where you make sure you’re working to keep the new clients after they book that first appointment.
 Doing so will result in more gross revenue but also more repeat revenue that you can count on month-over-month.

-Here’s a list of five simple systems that will help increase both top line sales and new client retention.
-Let’s dive in.
+Here’s a quick list of four client retention strategies for your salon that will help increase both top line sales and new client retention.

 This is a game-changer because it will cut back on no-shows and last-minute cancelations.
 All of that adds up to more revenue.

 If done properly, intake forms can introduce clients to services they may not know you provide and increase your add-on service bookings.

 Intake forms are also a great tool to help you get to know your client’s hair or beauty goals for the future and to build a more loyal relationship between the two of you right from the start.